mszeles/selenideium-element-inspector/README.md

 # Selenideium Element Inspector - A handy tool to log attributes and Selenide, Selenium locators of any web element

-You can save dozens of minutes daily while automating tests using Selenide or Selenium.
-You can automagically generate copy-pastable Selenide and Selenium selectors by simply clicking on an element.
+You can save dozens of minutes daily while automating tests using Selenide, Selenium, Cypress, Playwright, TestCafe and Squish.
+You can automagically generate complete line of copy-pastable selector code by simply clicking on an element.

 **Usage**